 Make sure your messages are to the point, so your customers read it thoroughly without signing off.

-4. Go for a software that helps you put all information in one place
+4. Go for message software that helps you put all information in one place

 It’s difficult, time-consuming, and confusing to manage information when it is scattered across multiple tools.